-New office building in the Cincinnati suburb of Springdale is completed as a permanent home for social service programs in the Cincinnati area and to serve as a headquarters for We Care Homes.
+A new office building in the Cincinnati suburb of Springdale is completed as a permanent home for social service programs in the Cincinnati area and a headquarters for We Care Homes.

 The Pavilion at Bethany Lutheran Village, a 40-unit licensed assisted living facility, is opened during the autumn.

 The Homestead apartments for independent living are completed at Bethany Lutheran Village.
 More than 1,000 persons tour the facility at a July open house preceding a dedication that includes unveiling of the “Spiral of Life” sculpture by internationally acclaimed Stephen Canneto.

 Lutheran Social Services moves its central administrative functions and personnel into a newly constructed Executive Office building on the campus of Bethany Lutheran Village.